11 Powerful Benefits of Cloves—And How To Use Them for Cooking, Cleaning, and More

 7. Dress up desserts with clove syrup

 Yes, clove syrup is also a thing.
-Here’s how to make it: Simmer water with sugar and other spices until it's reduced into a syrup consistency.
+Here’s how to make it: Simmer equal parts water and sugar with other spices until it's reduced into a syrup consistency.
 Then, once it's cool, you can store it or use it to top ice cream, desserts, or even cocktails.
 Yes, yes, and yes.

 8. Make mulled wine